MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 Word, Excel, and PowerPoint all support multi-identity as well, except the policy restrictions only apply when managing and editing corporate-identifiable data from a service such as OneDrive or SharePoint.

-## Create and deploy an app in Intune with a mobile application management policy
+## Create and deploy an app in Intune with a mobile app management policy

 - Step 1: Get the link to a policy managed app, or create a wrapped app.
 - Step 2: Publish the app to your cloud storage space.
-- Step 3: Create a mobile application management policy.
+- Step 3: Create a mobile app management policy.
-- Step 4: Deploy the app, selecting the option to associate the app with a mobile application management policy.
+- Step 4: Deploy the app, selecting the option to associate the app with a mobile a app management policy.
 - Step 5: Monitor the app deployment.

 ### Step 1: Obtain the link to a policy managed app, or create a wrapped app